bwu-dart-graveyard/polymer_ui_elements/README.md

 ## General notes

-* Current development status requires Dart SDK Dart version 1.0.3.0_r30939 (DEV)
+* Tested with Dart SDK version 1.3.0-dev.7.10

 ### Status

+* Status `(ported)` means it is ported but not yet usable

 Element name               |   Status    | Comment          | Demo
 -------------------------- | ----------- | ---------------- | ----